 While staying hydrated is essential for vital bodily functions such as blood pressure and muscle performance, not everyone knows exactly how much water they should be drinking.
 Fluid intake varies by age, sex, diet, activity level, and even weather.
 Even pregnancy can affect how much a woman should be drinking to stay “properly hydrated.”

 Thankfully, we have resources like the Dietary Reference Intake from the Institute of Medicine that tells you just how much water your body needs every day.
 As a general rule of thumb, most experts will advise you to calculate half of your weight and drink that number in ounces.
 For an average 150-pound person, this equates to 75 ounces of water every day.
+Still, it can be tricky, which is why you need to be aware of the symptoms of overhydration.

 What are the Symptoms of Overhydration?

 Your body will always strive to reach homeostasis, and part of that process includes balancing the fluid-to-electrolytes ratio.
 When you overhydrate, you set yourself up for some serious health risks.
-Here are some of the signs and symptoms that it may be time to cut back on the water intake for the day.
+Here are some of the signs and symptoms of overhydration that it may be time to cut back on the water intake for the day.

 In general, your urine should be a pale-yellow color.
 Urine that is too dark indicates dehydration, while clear fluids suggest that you’ve gone past peak hydration and may need to cut back.
+If your urine resembles water, take this as a symptom of overhydration and avoid intake for an hour or two.

 Swollen Hands & Feet